 - The ‘gig economy’ is allowing ready access to freelance video professionals outside of the creative agency model.

 - Live, interactive streaming with stakeholders can increase the political capital of your message.
-Showing the public engaging with government is a positive image.
+Showing the public engaging with the government is a positive image.

 It was encouraging to see the amount of knowledge being shared by these various government departments.
 The video production landscape is changing so rapidly; we all need to be consistently learning and connecting to ensure our communication is as effective as possible.